CalDymos/Klipper-arduino_mcu/README.md

 #   The default is /dev/ttyUSB0
 baud: 115200
 #   The baud rate to use.
 The default is 115200.
-timeout: 1
-#   Timout for receiving data.
-The default is 1.
 retries_on_timeout: 2
 #   Number of retries if a timeout has occurred.
-The default is 0.
+The default is 3.
 ```

 ### G-Code Command